MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 >[!NOTE]
 >Currently, you can only browse for OneDrive for Business files of the authenticated user inside of Power Query Online for PowerApps.

-Power Query provides a **Browse OneDrive** button next to the **File path or URL** text box when you create a dataflow inside of PowerApps using any of these connectors:
+Power Query provides a **Browse OneDrive** button next to the **File path or URL** text box when you create a dataflow in PowerApps using any of these connectors:

 * [Excel](connectors/excel.md)
 * [JSON](connectors/json.md)